rozek/banglejs-2-analog-clock-construction-kit/README.md

  </tr>
 </table>

-By default, the [smart clock size calculator](https://github.com/rozek/banglejs-2-smart-clock-size) is used as it often leads to larger clock faces (as illustrated by the screenshots shown above).
+By default, the [smart clock size calculator](https://github.com/rozek/banglejs-2-smart-clock-size) is used since it often leads to larger clock faces (as illustrated by the screenshots shown above).

 If you prefer a different implementation, just `require` that module and assign it to key `size` of your clockwork options: